-The difference in value from IFRS to Solvency II mainly relates to the Unearned Premium Reserve.
-Under IFRS, the complete written premium and corresponding commissions are included in the receivables, whereas the future premium cashflows and commissions are incorporated in the premium provision under Solvency II.
-This leads to a reclassification of \in (178,562) (2021: \in 114,832).
-Furthermore, the receivable from CAK and other debtors amounting to \in 1,282,701 (2021: \in 33,690) is reclassified from Receivables (trade, not insurance) towards Insurance and intermediaries receivables.
-The remaining movement relates to loss adjustment which is applied at IFRS and removed for the SII balance, amounting to \in 133,608 (2021: Nil).
+The difference in value from IFRS to Solvency II mainly relates to a receivable from the investment portfolio manager amounting to $\pounds 266,504$ which is reclassified from receivables (trade not insurance) to insurance and intermediaries receivable under Solvency II, as well as a receivable from CAK and other debtors amounting to $\pounds 106,731$ (2022: $\pounds 1,282,701$ ) which is reclassified from the technical provisions towards Insurance and intermediaries receivables under Solvency II.
+The remaining movement relates to loss adjustment which is applied at IFRS and removed for the SII balance, amounting to $\pounds 190,456$ (2022: $\pounds 133,608$ ).